-In the early-to-mid 1930s, Heinrich Himmler began building a separate more militaristic arm of the Schutzstaffel (SS).
-Called the Waffen-SS ("armed"-SS), this force was, ideally, to be comprised of topnotch and crack Germanic soldiers of racially pure Aryan blood.
-While the case initially, after a 1940 decree by Adolf Hitler, the German armed forces began accepting foreign born soldiers.
+In the early-to-mid 1930s, Heinrich Himmler began building a separate, more militaristic arm of the Schutzstaffel (SS).
+Called the Waffen-SS ("armed"-SS), this force was, ideally, to be comprised of top-notch Germanic soldiers of racially pure Aryan blood.
+While the case initially, after a 1940 decree by Adolf Hitler, the German armed forces began accepting foreign-born soldiers.

-The reasons for this breakage in racial ideology are simple: as the war went on—with the German armed forces constantly decreasing, and the Allied armies ever increasing—the Waffen-SS, as well as the German Army (also to be racially pure), needed more men.
-Another reason was that, as the German armies began to occupy more and more countries, the Nazi High Command began to worry about the amount of military-aged foreign men forming resistance groups, and offered these men an outlet by joining the Nazi war machine.
-While many foreigners under Nazi control despised Naziism, they despised Communism even more, and found an outlet for this hatred in the German Armed Forces.
+The reasons for this breakage in racial ideology are simple: as the war went on—with the German armed forces constantly decreasing, and the Allied armies ever increasing—the Waffen-SS, as well as the German army (also to be racially pure), needed more men.
+Another reason was that, as the German armies began to occupy more and more countries, the Nazi high command began to worry about the amount of military-aged foreign men forming resistance groups, and offered these men an outlet by joining the Nazi war machine.
+While many foreigners under Nazi control despised nazism, they despised communism even more, and found an outlet for this hatred in the German armed forces.

-One of the more large foreign contingents of the German Army was the Indische Legion (Indian legion), composed of Indian soldiers.
-As the Free India Movement developed, and the British placed a house arrest order on the Indian Congress, causing several Indian Congressman to travel to Berlin.
+One of the larger foreign contingents of the German army was the Indische Legion (Indian legion), composed of Indian soldiers.
+As the Free India Movement developed, the British placed a house arrest order on the members of the Indian Congress, causing several Indian congressmen to travel to Berlin.
 In order to alleviate their hatred for British oppression, these congressmen formed an all-volunteer unit comprised of Indian soldiers, in the hopes of soon fighting the British in Europe and Africa.
-The Indian Legion initially fought with the German Army, and at war's end, the Waffen-SS.
-The Indian unit saw action in the Western Europe, and even fought the invading Allied force on D-Day.
+The Indian legion initially fought with the German army, and at war's end, the Waffen-SS.
+The Indian unit saw action in Western Europe and even fought the invading Allied force on D-Day.

-Before the war began, many non-Communist Chinese soldiers joined the German military.
+Before the war began, many non-communist Chinese soldiers joined the German military.
 As part of a German-Chinese friendship pact, large numbers of Chinese soldiers traveled to Germany in the 1930s, where they experienced German training.
 While many left before the war began, many remained, and fought in the German military, albeit in supportive roles.
-An interesting note—Chiang Kai-Shek (the leader of anti-Communist National movement in China) sent his son, Chiang Wei-Kuo, to Germany to train (see picture below).
+An interesting note—Chiang Kai-Shek (the leader of the anti-communist national movement in China) sent his son, Chiang Wei-Kuo, to Germany to train (see picture below).
 Chiang Wei-Kuo participated in the German military entrance into Austria in 1938, and was stationed to invade Poland, though he was recalled back to China just before the invasion began.